miladfattah/miladfattah/README.md

 ## Who am I?
 I'm MiladFattah a young web developer with about 2 years of experience.
 <br>
-I use PHP/Laravel, Livewire, AlpineJs and Javascript/Vuejs , React , TailwindCss ,Bootsrap
+I use PHP/Laravel, Livewire, AlpineJs and Javascript/Vuejs , React , TailwindCss ,Bootstrap
 <br>

 ## Languages